jdittrich/userNeedResearchBook/text/dataGathering.md

   * There are others like I "Activities, Environments, Interactions, Objects, and Users" (AEIOU) (https://www.epicpeople.org/building-a-useful-research-tool/)
  * examples of how you can research them; demonstrate interplay of different recording methods and of the topics itself
  * Go from abstract to very concret.
+ * They are just a possobiel devision, there are others and also the boundaries are more mnemonic than clear.

 ### Motivations

 WHAT:
 WHY: